-First consider Glushko's consistent nonwords.
-The network makes only a single minor mistake on these items, just failing to introduce the transitional /y/ in MUNE.
-In fact, this inclusion varies across dialects of English (e.g., DUNE \Rightarrow /dUn/vs./dyUn/).
-In the training corpus, the four words ending in UNE (DUNE, JUNE, PRUNE, TUNE) are all coded without the /y/.
-In any case, overall both the network and subject have no difficult on these relatively easy nonwords.
+First consider Glushko's (1979) consistent nonwords.
+The network made only a single minor mistake on these items, just failing to introduce the transitional /y/ in MUNE.
+In fact, this inclusion varies across dialects of English (e.g., DUNE $\Rightarrow$ /dUn/vs. /dyUn/).
+In the training corpus, the four words ending in \UNE (DUNE, JUNE, PRUNE, TUNE) are all coded without the /y/.
+In any case, overall both the network and human readers have no difficulty on these relatively easy nonwords.